Rakesh-207/gemini-cli-openai/multi-credential-plan.md

 1.  **Update `performRequest` in `src/gemini-client.ts`:** Modify the handling of 401/403 errors to include a retry limit and exponential backoff, as detailed in the updated "Automatic Credential Refresh" section (3.6).
 2.  **Verify the new logic:** Ensure that credentials that repeatedly fail to refresh are correctly marked as rate-limited to prevent them from being used again.

 ---

 This document outlines the plan to refactor the application to intelligently handle API rate limits and authentication failures, ensuring a seamless experience for the end user.
 We will achieve this by creating a robust retry mechanism that automatically cycles through available credentials when a rate limit or authentication error is encountered.

 ---

-This document outlines the plan to refactor the application to intelligently handle API rate limits, ensuring a seamless experience for the end user.
-We will achieve this by creating a robust retry mechanism that automatically cycles through available credentials when a rate limit is encountered.

----